joshmcrae/kick/docs/views.md

 # Views

 The `Kick\View\Element` class is responsible for generating HTML directly from PHP code.
-Instead of calling out to a separate templating language, views can be composed through the use of PHP functions, classes, loops and conditionals.
+Instead of calling out to a separate templating language, views are composed through the use of PHP functions, classes, loops and conditionals.

 ```php
 <?php